Law of Equity

-These procedures operate on an "opt-in" basis, meaning that claims are brought on behalf of identified claimants who have authorised the claims to be brought on their behalf.
+These procedures operate on an opt-in basis, meaning that claims are brought on behalf of identified claimants who have authorised the claims to be brought on their behalf.
 There are no limits on the number of claimants using these mechanisms.
 Indeed, they have been used to manage claims brought by very large numbers of claimants.

-In Weir v Secretary of State for Transport (No1) (2005) EWHC 812 (Ch), approximately 48,000 shareholders of Railtrack brought an action against Stephen John Byers, the then Secretary of State for Transport in relation to his decision to force Railtrack into administration.
+In Weir v Secretary of State for Transport (No1) (2005) EWHC 812 (Ch), approximately 48,000 shareholders of Railtrack brought an action against Stephen John Byers, the then Secretary of State for Transport, in relation to his decision to force Railtrack into administration.
 A group of claimants formed an "action committee" which brought a single action in which the 48,000 shareholders were all parties to the proceedings.

-Parties whose claim gives rise to the GLO issues must issue a claim and be entered onto the group register to be part of the GLO.
-There is no limit on the number of eligible claimants that may join the group, however, the court may give directions that specify a cut-off date after which no claim may be added to the group register unless the court gives permission (CPR 19.13).
+Parties whose claim gives rise to the GLO issues must issue a claim and be entered into the group register to be part of the GLO.
+There is no limit on the number of eligible claimants that may join the group, although the court may give directions that specify a cut-off date after which no claim may be added to the group register unless the court gives permission (CPR 19.13).

 There is no limit to the number of eligible claimants that may join a representative action.

 Representative actions are based on an opt-out regime.
 An opt-out action is one that is brought on behalf of those who fall within the class, unless they express their wish not to be represented.